AngeloAntonioPrisco/ddditai/.doc/01-business_understanding/business_understanding.md

 - Maintain resource efficiency on a VM with limited memory (1 GB, 700 MB available for the model).

 ## 3. Success Criteria
+**Section Description:**
+This section defines the criteria by which the success of the project will be measured.
+It distinguishes between functional, non-functional, and monitoring requirements, providing clear and measurable targets that guide development and validation.

+**Objective:**
+To ensure that both the system’s behavior (functional requirements) and its quality attributes (non-functional requirements) are clearly defined and measurable.
+Additionally, to establish monitoring rules that guarantee continuous performance over time.

 **Functional Requirements:**
 - Automatic assignment of tags to pushed FBX models (e.g., `lowpoly`, `prop`, `realistic-style`).
 - Generate a list of tags even if some input data is missing.